williamfzc/chat-gpt-ppt/README.md

 >
 > [2023-01-13] https://github.com/williamfzc/chat-gpt-ppt/issues/2 OpenAI's services are not available in my country.
 >
-> [2022-12-06] Currently ChatGPT has no official API.
+> [2022-12-06] Currently, ChatGPT has no official API.
 I am waiting for it to make this repo a real production.

-## Show case
+## Showcase

 Some topics for presentation named `topics.txt`: